Parallel Lines (Dick Gaughan & Andy Irvine album): Bonus track: "Thousand Are Sailing To Amerikay"

 While most emigration ballads are in the first person and concern themselves with the general misfortune of leaving Ireland, this song is related by an observer and describes the emigrants' last night at home, the packing of trunks, the tearful farewell to friends, relations and neighbours, his journey to the train and the final heartbreak of pulling away from the shore.
-Irvine first heard a version of this song on a recording by Cathal McConnell and Robin Morton and afterwards, another version by Eddie Butcher from Magilligan, Co.
-Londonderry.
+Irvine first heard a version of this song on a recording by Cathal McConnell and Robin Morton and afterwards, another version by Eddie Butcher from Magilligan, County Londonderry.
 This version of the song was first recorded by Irvine and Gaughan during the Folk Friends 2 sessions in 1980.